-The used amounts of asphalt for roofing have been compiled from production, import and export statistics of asphalt products in Statistics Denmark (2017).
+The used amounts of asphalt for roofing have been compiled from production, import and export statistics of asphalt products in Statistics Denmark (2018) and are available in Table 4.5.8 and Annex 3C-37.

 Table 4.5.8 Activity data for asphalt roofing, Gg.